Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 Bonds, on the other hand, tend to generate lower returns over long time periods, but also tend to be less volatile.

-Because of these traits, stocks are better-suited for younger investors while bonds are more in-line with what most older investors need (that is, capital preservation in exchange for lower returns).
+Because of these traits, shares are better suited to younger investors while bonds are more in line with what most older investors need (that is, capital preservation in exchange for lower returns).

 Here’s another important concept.
 All investors should have some combination of the two, with younger investors more stock-heavy and older investors more bond-oriented.

-There’s no set-in-stone rule when it comes to asset allocation, but a useful guideline is that you can get a ballpark idea of your stock allocation by subtracting your age from 110.
+There’s no set-in-stone rule when it comes to asset allocation, but a useful guideline is that you can get a ballpark idea of your share allocation by subtracting your age from 110.

-Before you start picking stocks, it’s important to build up your “toolkit” that will allow you to evaluate and compare stocks in the right way.
+Before you start picking shares, it’s important to build up a ‘tool kit’ that will enable you to evaluate and compare shares in the right way.
 With that in mind, here are some of the basic terms, metrics, and other things to know that will make the process easier and more effective.

 Basic investing terms to know

-Before you can property evaluate shares, you have to speak the language.
-Here are a few basic investment terms you should know that will help you better understand stock quotes and market commentary:
+Before you can properly evaluate shares, you have to speak the language.
+Here are a few basic investment terms you should know that will help you better understand share quotes and market commentary.

-- Bid/ask — When you read a stock quote, you’ll generally see three prices.
-You’ll see the last trade price, as well as two other prices called the “bid” and “ask”.
-The “bid” price is highest price someone is currently willing to pay for a stock.
-The “ask” price is lowest price someone is currently willing to sell a stock for.
+- Bid/ask — When you read a share quote, you’ll generally see 3 prices.
+You’ll see the ‘last trade’ price, as well as two other prices, called the ‘bid’ and ‘ask’.
+The bid price is the highest price someone is currently willing to pay for a stock.
+The ask price is the lowest price someone is currently willing to sell a share for

 - EPS — Short for earnings per share.
-If a company earned a profit of $1,000,000 during a quarter and has 1,000,000 shares of stock, its EPS would be $1.00.
-This is important in several of the valuation metrics we’ll discuss in the next section.
+If a company earned a profit of $1,000,000 during a quarter and has 1,000,000 shares on issue, its EPS would be $1.
+This is important in several of the valuation metrics we’ll discuss in the next section

-- Beta –– This is a good metric to make sure shares fit within your particular risk tolerance.
-Beta is a measure of how reactive a stock is to market movements.
-A stock with a beta of 1.00 can be expected to generally move in-line with the broader market.
-A beta of less than one indicates a lower-volatility stock while a beta greater than one indicates a higher-volatility stock.
+- Beta — This is a good metric to ensure shares fit within your particular risk tolerance.
+Beta is a measure of how reactive a share is to market movements.
+A share with a beta of 1 can be expected to generally move in line with the broader market.
+A beta of less than 1 indicates a share with lower volatility, while a beta greater than 1 indicates a higher-volatility share.